Exploring Amplitude Guides & Surveys Alternatives & Competitors?

 Whatfix stands out as the best overall DAP because of its ease of use, variety of features, versatility, customer value add-ons, AI-powered roadmap, and customizability.
 Whatfix disrupts how end-users consume content, maximizing your ROI and employee productivity by enabling end-users with contextual experiences that creates frictionless digital experiences that helps them drive business outcomes.

-FAQs
+Whatfix FAQs

 Don’t see your answer?
 Send a message to our live chat, we’d be happy to help!

-For our cloud offering, you just need to install our Whatfix Editor extension on Chrome or Firefox and you are ready to get started.
-The user experience of our editor is so simple that you can create interactive guides easily, with no technical setup required.
+For our web-based cloud offering, you just need to install our Whatfix Editor extension on Chrome or Firefox, and you are ready to get started.
+Our editor’s user experience is so simple that you can create interactive guides easily, with no technical dependencies or setup required.

-We also offer full support on on-premise setups.
-Whatfix guides can be exported and deployed on your own web server with our on-premises export version.
+We also offer full support for on-premise setups.
+Our on-premises export version allows you to export and deploy Whatfix guides on your own web server.

 Our customers range from SMBs, large enterprises, and Fortune 100 companies across verticals, including:

-- SaaS companies
+• SaaS companies

-- eCommerce marketplaces
+• eCommerce marketplaces

 …and many more – all solving their digital adoption challenges by empowering their employees, customers, and end-users with Whatfix.